COVID-19 Travel Advice

 • Individuals who have proof of immunization and have received a complete one or two-dose series of a COVID-19 vaccine that is not authorized for use by Health Canada will be offered one additional dose of an mRNA vaccine

 Yes.
-You must use ArriveCAN to enter your proof of vaccination, quarantine and travel information.
+You must use ArriveCAN to enter your proof of vaccination and additional required information.

 • Proof of vaccination is not automatically uploaded from your provincial vaccine record.

 • You can access your vaccine receipts using the provincial COVID-19 vaccination website.

 • If you are not able to access the vaccine receipts using the above website, call the Provincial Vaccine Contact Centre at 1-833-943-3900 (open 8 a.m. to 8 p.m., 7 days a week).

 • Lambton Public Health may also provide assistance for accessing vaccine receipts.
 Please call 519-383-8331.

 If you previously had COVID-19, you must be symptom free and have completed isolation requirements prior to travel.
 You must also ensure that any proof of COVID-19 documents comply with ArriveCAN documentation requirements.

 • Lambton Public Health does not provide letters for travel